harsha-chirumamilla/resume-screening/README.md

 8. mail.py: It contains the Python code which automatically sends an email to the shortlisted candidates.

 ## Other things to know:
-The selected data will be stored in a MYSQL database.
+The selected data will be stored in a MySQL database.

-The email feature to be enabled , the user has to configure the operating system’s environment variables to set the senders address , password and port number.
+For thee email feature to be enabled , the user has to configure the operating system’s environment variables to set the senders address , password and port number.

 ## Datasets used for the model:
 https://www.kaggle.com/datasets/gauravduttakiit/resume-dataset